frederic-perez/AmE-dictionary/data/dictionary.md

 __petroleum jelly__
 __Petry dish__ :mega:
 __petted__
-__petty cash__ Small amount of cash available for everyday expenses.
+__petty cash__ _n_ :two: A small cash fund kept on a firm's premises for the payment of minor incidental expenses.
 __petty__ :two::hammer: _A petty argument resulted in her son's murder._ _Don't be so petty._
 __petulance__
 __petulant__ _adj_ :four::mega::hammer: